-Most vaccine-preventable diseases are rare in North Carolina due to the success of vaccinations.
+Most vaccine-preventable diseases are rare due to the success of vaccinations.
 But if we stopped vaccinating, diseases that are nearly under control today would return.
-More people would get sick and more would die.
-Learn more about the diseases vaccines protect against.
+Learn more about the diseases that vaccines protect against.

 Children through 6 years of age need protection against diseases like the flu, whooping cough and measles.
 Learn more about immunizations for children in North Carolina.